FOSSforlife/writings/5_clarity.md

 - Speaking so that others can understand you

 The second is in service of the first - when you speak clearly, you spread both **more accurate** knowledge and more **accurate knowledge** (read that a few times if you need to).

+The writings I've posted here are deliberately written in a logical way, intended for an audience that appreciates precision.